danielk333/phd-course-software-development/content/handouts/optimization.md

 Molly Rocket - Refterm Lecture Part 1 - Philosophies of Optimization
 {{< youtube pgoetgxecw8 >}}

+In one of the previous lectures I linked a video about optimizing hash maps.
+In case you did not watch it that time, I would recommend giving it a go for this lecture as now with this context in mind it might make a lot of sense!

+strager - Faster than Rust and C++: the PERFECT hash table
+{{< youtube DMQ_HcNSOAI >}}

-Below are two very entertaining stores about optimization that I can recommend watching/listening to.
+Lastly, below are two very entertaining stores about optimization that I can recommend watching/listening to.

 First is the story of [hatetris](https://qntm.org/hatetris) on the episode [CORECURSIVE #109: HATETRIS - Obsession, Friendship, and World Records](https://corecursive.com/hatetris-with-david-and-felipe/).
 Hatetris is a version of Tetris where you always get the worst piece, and how people beat world records by both algorithmic advances but also optimization.